jonathanlurie/todaytoday/README.md

 # Tips
 - Use keyboard left/right arrow to navigate to the previous/next day
+- Use keyboard top/bottom arrow to navigate to the previous/next week
 - Activate edition mode mode by pressing Enter key
 - Save edit and leave edition mode by pressing Escape
 - Press keys cmd + s (or ctrl + s on Windows) to download a data snapshot